Last Updated on February 16, 2021

 - Fridays – Brookside, Edgewood, Parkview, Chapel Court, Courtyard Crossing, Greentree Court, Arborside, Maple Terrace, Fountain Hill, & New Carroll

-- Place all recyclable items in blue recycling bins and/or brown paper bags , not any type of plastic bag.
+- Place all recyclable items in blue recycling bins and/or brown paper bags.
+Please do not put recyclable items for collection in plastic bags.

 - Leave outside your door the night before scheduled pickup or before 7:30 AM on pick-up morning.